openlawteam/docs/docs/conversion-tool/README.md

 Apart from `Parties` variables all the identification and creation is based on [Regular Expressions](#https://en.wikipedia.org/wiki/Regular_expression).
 In order to identify the parties of a contract we use our own Natural Language Processing Model.

-The conversion tool is used internally to populate library of agreements.
+The conversion tool is used internally to populate a library of agreements.
 With +1000 collected agreements from lawinsider.com, converted to Openlaw Markup Language and uploaded to [Review Tool](../review-tool/#review-tool).
 The files are ready to be reviewed.
 Once the review phase is completed, the templates can be uploaded Openlaw.io public library.